 For Payton, I’d love to see Natalie Portman from The Professional back in the mid 90’s, or Chloe Moretz (aka Hit Girl) from the 2010 hit, Kick Ass.
 Since either of these would require a time machine, we might just as well go back 6 years and shoot the movie with the real-world Payton whom the character is based on.

 Will your book be self-published or represented by an agency?

 If you read my answer to “What genre does your book fall under?” you should be able to figure this one out yourself.
 This story is probably too adult for kids, and too kiddish for adults.
 I’m not sure an agency would touch it.
 Besides, the publishing industry is still busy running research groups to analyze the business potential of this “internet” fad.
 I’m probably best off releasing this story myself.

 How long did it take you to write the first draft of your manuscript?

 Way too long for a short story.
 Nine months, I think.
 But several of those months were interrupted by other projects like Jagged Spiral’s second album.

 Who or what inspired you to write this book?

-The positive feedback I received from the previous Pinky story, and sheer fun I had of writing it.
-One person told me she read the first Pinky story to her kids as a bedtime story, and they loved it!
+The positive feedback I received from the previous Only story, and sheer fun I had of writing it.
+One person told me she read the first Only story to her kids as a bedtime story, and they loved it!

-Many people asked me if there would be more adventures with Pinky and Payton and writing these short stories is so much easier than the serious novel I’m laboring over, called Evil Looks Good.
-Diving back into Pinky and Payton’s world is a welcome break that is fun and easy to write, with a high payoff for both me and my fans.
+Many people asked me if there would be more adventures with Only and Payton and writing these short stories is so much easier than the serious novel I’m laboring over, called Evil Looks Good.
+Diving back into Only and Payton’s world is a welcome break that is fun and easy to write, with a high payoff for both me and my readers.

 What other books would you compare this story to within your genre?